List of sports events affected by the new virus from China - WHIZ News

 BOXING

-Asia-Oceania Olympic qualifier moved from Wuhan to Amman, Jordan, from March 3-11.
+Asia-Oceania Olympic qualifier moved from Wuhan, China, to Amman, Jordan, from March 3-11.

 SPORT CLIMBING